This BLOG On How Do Mortgage Underwriters Analyze Borrowers Credit Reports During Mortgage Process Was UPDATED And PUBLISHED On June 3rd, 2020

 - At best, it will cause delays and the lender might ask to write a letter of explanation

-- Also check to see if name is spelled correctly and/or middle name is correct
+- Also check to see if the name is spelled correctly and/or middle name is correct

-- Check for correct spelling of name and social security number with a different address
+- Check for the correct spelling of the name and social security number with a different address

 Monitor Credit Report

-Also check to see that all of the credit accounts on credit report is correct:
+Also, check to see that all of the credit accounts on the credit report is correct:

 - Review credit report line item per line item for accuracy